 An unfolding case is one that evolves over time in a manner that is unpredictable to the learner.
 New situations develop and are revealed with each encounter.
+Every ACE unfolding case uses the highly regarded unfolding case model developed for Advancing Care Excellence for Seniors (ACE.S).
 Each case includes the following:

-- A first-person monologue that introduces the individual or couple and the complex problems to be addressed.
+- A first-person monologue that introduces the family and the complex problems they are facing.

-- Simulation scenarios designed to help students practice assessing function and expectations of their patient(s), with links to appropriate evidence-based assessment tools, including those from the Try This® and How to Try This® Series.
+- Simulation scenarios designed to help students practice assessing function and expectations of their patient(s), with links to appropriate evidence-based assessment tools.
+Suggestions for debriefing are included.

 - An innovative final assignment that asks students to finish the story.

-- An instructor toolkit with suggestions on how to use the various components of the unfolding cases and incorporate them into the curriculum.
+- Instructor toolkits with suggestions on how to use the various components of the unfolding cases and incorporate them into the curriculum.

 These unfolding cases combine the power of storytelling with the experiential nature of simulation scenarios.
 They are intended to create a robust, meaningful experience for students, one that provides a simulated experience of continuity of care and that will help them integrate the Essential Knowledge Domains and Nursing Actions into their practice of nursing.
 We hope you will give them a try!

 Standardized/Simulated patients are recommended for all ACE simulations.
 If you are not already familiar with the Association for Standardized Patient Educators’ Standards of Best Practice, we encourage you to review them at https://www.aspeducators.org/standards-of-best-practice.

 Learn more about unfolding cases by visiting the How to Use an Unfolding Case page.